The dynamite

-• Support for various distributions: Currently Gaussian, Multivariate Gaussian, Student t, Categorical, Multinomial, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available, and these can be combined arbitrarily in multichannel models.
+- Support for various distributions: Currently Gaussian, Multivariate Gaussian, Student t, Categorical, Ordered, Multinomial, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available, and these can be combined arbitrarily in multichannel models.

-• Allows evaluating realistic long-term counterfactual predictions which take into account the dynamic structure of the model by posterior predictive distribution simulation.
+- Allows evaluating realistic long-term counterfactual predictions that take into account the dynamic structure of the model by efficient posterior predictive distribution simulation.

-• User-friendly and efficient R interface with state-of-the-art estimation via Stan.
-Both rstan and cmdstanr backends are supported.
+- User-friendly and efficient R interface with state-of-the-art estimation via Stan.
+Both

 Installation